vplauzon/vplauzon.github.io/_posts/2020/2/2020-04-22-starting-stopping-kusto-cluster-with-logic-app.md

 Moreover, when another Logic is the client, this 202 / status endpoint logic is automatically implemented, as in our case with our two *test* Logic Apps.

 The *start* / *stop* REST API implements the same pattern and hence *kusto-cluster-app* is awaiting its resolution.
-Therefore the Logic App runs until the cluster is stopped / started.
+Therefore, the Logic App runs until the cluster is stopped / started.

 ## Summary